 I thought this list would be pretty easy but then I ended up with a short list so long I couldn’t even begin to figure out where to go from there so I’ve narrowed the field.
 This is my choice of top 5 fight sequences that involve a blade of some description.
 So magic fights, gun fights, hand to hand fights, and random other weapons are being ruled out before this list even begins (though if one person in the fight is using a blade, I’ve kept it in the running even if the opponent isn’t).
 I’ll have to go back and do a list of fights that involve some of those at some point but that’s not today.
 Pretty much what I am looking for in a fight sequence is that it looks good, is entertaining, and serves some purpose in the overall story.

-I’d love to know what is on your wish list for anime reboots so please leave a comment below.
+As always, I’d love to know what you would include on your list so please feel free to leave a comment below.

 Please Note – There will be spoilers below.

 Honourable mentions this week go to Angel Beats (Yurippe vs Tenshi) and Attack on Titan (pretty much any time Levi is actually fighting).